• Visit

 As an independent charity with no statutory funding, we rely on volunteers and generous donations from individuals, trusts, foundations and corporations to continue our work.

-Help us continue to conserve and care for this extraordinary house, deliver our unique programme and support our ongoing research.
+Help us continue to care for this extraordinary house, deliver our unique artistic programme and support our ongoing research.
 Find out how you can support us through volunteering, donations, regular giving and partnerships.

 We collaborate with artists and makers who share the values and craftsmanship embodied by the David Parr House.
 Rooted in the principles of the Arts and Crafts Movement and a respect for slow, thoughtful, and sustainable making.